siamhyde/Hyde-Procurement-Intelligence/README.md

 What Hyde provides is the part that intuition cannot do reliably: exact consumption baselines, reorder cadence, trend visibility, and a consistent way to tell whether elevated purchasing reflects genuine demand change or short-term noise.

-It does not compete with experience, it compliments it.
+It does not compete with experience.

 It gives experience something stable to stand on: a deterministic procurement baseline built from accumulated purchasing data.